omar-rasin/Java/Class2/README.md

 4. Create a `Student` class that has attributes `name`, `rollNumber`, and `marks`.
 Write a method to print the student’s details.
 Use a constructor to initialize the attributes.

-5. Write a class `Employee` with attributes `name` and `salary`.
-Implement a method to display the employee’s information, and use a parameterized constructor to initialize the attributes.